apache/camel-website/content/docs/_index.md

 ## Camel JBang

-Camel CLI (Command Line Interface) to easily install and get started with Apache Camel, in only a few minutes.
+A Camel CLI (Command Line Interface) to easily install and get started with Apache Camel, in only a few minutes.
 Camel JBang is excellent for no-code/low-code use-cases and when you need to quickly build a prototype with Camel.